Aruvelut-123/tpagui/README.md

 # tpagui
 A simple gui plugin for tpa command.
-Currectly under development.
+*Currently Under Development!
+No functions for now.*